Frequently Asked Questions (FAQ) for the Multimedia and Graphic Arts Department

 Because we are part of the California Community College system, our fees make us the best deal in higher education.
 Our fees may vary based upon your residency status.
 Visit Admissions and Records for more information.

 Q. What are the prerequisites to enter the Multimedia programs?

 They vary depending on the course.
 Review academic requirements in the Catalog and in the Curriculum Guides.
-All students are encouraged to meet with a counselor to review academic program requirements and/or have questions answered.
+All students are encouraged to meet with a counselor to review academic program requirements and discuss their long-range academic plan.